 History Major, Minors and Concentrations

 History is one of the top interest majors at Roanoke College.
-The history department at Roanoke College offers a bachelor of arts in history as well as minors in United States history and European history and interdisciplinary concentrations in Public History, Latin American & Caribbean Studies, Africana Studies, Classics & Ancient World, Anthropology, Gender and Women's Studies and East Asian studies.
+The history department at Roanoke College offers a bachelor of arts in history as well as a minor in History and interdisciplinary concentrations in Public History, Latin American & Caribbean Studies, Africana Studies, Classics & Ancient World, Anthropology, Gender and Women's Studies and East Asian studies.

 Unique Facilities and Resources

-- The Sixteenth Century Journal, Coordinating Committee on Women in History, and Women in Social Movements book review offices
+- The Sixteenth Century Journal and Coordinating Committee on Women in History book review offices

 - Archeological Excavation Site